acs2405/LSysGen/README.md

 ## Next steps

-- Documentation (Doxygen + Sphinx)
+- Texinfo documentation (GNU)
+- Codebase documentation (Doxygen (+ Sphinx?)), document classes and functions
-- Manage pointers (destructors and deletes)
+- Manage pointers (destructors and deletes, or even better, rely in vector and unique_ptr and remove old `new` allocations)
 - Capture all LSDL syntax errors
 - Debug, unit testing
-- Parameters
-- Action symbols
-- Make it a deb package?
-- Compile in windows multiplatform (cross-compiling?)
-- Threads? (couldn't ensure determinism in no deterministic L Systems with seed)
+- Create deb package (and rpm and wix) with CPack, then publish to official repos/stores
+- GPLv3 license?
+AGPLv3?
+LGPLv3?
+BSDv3 (as ANTLR)?
+Talk to a lawyer
 - Run in a web page (emscripten?)
+- Custom representations (decouple frontend and backend, make an API for custom backends)
 - 3D representation and model export?
 - Music representation?
+(MusicXML)
 - Optimize expressions (getting rid of strings and transforming trivial expressions into values)
+- L System parameters
+- Action symbols
+- Threads? (couldn't ensure determinism in non-deterministic L Systems with seed)
+- Compile into programs (LLVM) that may accept arguments (L System parameters)

 ## Known issues

 ### From ANTLR

-- When trying to configure CMakeLists.txt in windows, `find(ANTLR)` makes the generation fail when java is not found.
+- When trying to configure `CMakeLists.txt` in Windows, `find(ANTLR)` makes the generation fail when Java is not found.

 ### From ANTLR Runtime

 - Visual Studio searches for `${ANTLR4_ROOT}\runtime\Cpp\dist\Debug\antlr4-runtime-static.lib` but it should look in `dist\` directly (`Debug\` folder doesn't exist).
 This is because antlr targets are built in `${ANTLR4_ROOT}\runtime\Cpp\dist` (no `\$(Configuration)`) subdirectory).
 - ExternalProject_add() (in `ExternalAntlr4Cpp.cmake`) should include the arguments `DOWNLOAD_EXTRACT_TIMESTAMP true`, otherwise, newest versions of CMake emit warnings.
 - FetchContent_Declare() (in `runtime/Cpp/runtime/CMakeLists.txt`) should include the arguments `DOWNLOAD_EXTRACT_TIMESTAMP true`, otherwise, newest versions of CMake emit warnings.
-- Deprecation warnings in policies CMP0054, CMP0045, CMP0042, CMP0059 (in `runtime/Cpp/CMakeLists.txt`)
+- Deprecation warnings in policies CMP0054, CMP0045, CMP0042, CMP0059 (in `runtime/Cpp/CMakeLists.txt`).
-- `warning D9025: overriding '/W1' with '/w'` (also in antlr4_runtime)
+- `warning D9025: overriding '/W1' with '/w'` (also in antlr4_runtime).
+- The antlr4_runtime static library file built by MinGW is `libantlr4-runtime-static.a`, instead of `libantlr4-runtime.a` (as seen in `ExternalAntlr4Cpp.cmake`).